 Not so, says Search Engine Journal.
-Data from their recent State of Digital Marketing report shows that 91% of search experts use remarketing and claim it’s an effective tactic:
+Data from their recent State of Digital Marketing report shows that 91% of search experts use remarketing:

 As far as it being creepy and annoying?
 Data from WordStream shows that’s not true either.

-How could we claim remarketing ads are irritating if their conversion rates increase the more they’re shown?
+How are remarketing ads are irritating if their conversion rates increase the more audiences see them?

-How could we say we’re creeping people out if research shows these ads fatigue at half the rate of normal display ads?
+Research shows these ads fatigue at half the rate of normal display ads.

 We can’t.
 What we can say, though, is that remarketing tactics have helped some big brands produce big ROI.

-With remarketing, you can prospects with ads who have viewed a particular product or certain web pages — providing a highlyevant and personalized user experience.
+With remarketing, you can target prospects with ads who have viewed a particular product or certain web pages.
+This provides a highly relevant and personalized user experience.
 Since as many as 96% of people who visit your website aren’t ready to buy, the method has become a powerful way to draw those prospects back into your conversion funnel.